yashodhalakshana/Arduino-BQ24160/README.md

 BQ24160 is a 2.5A, Dual-Input, Single-Cell Switched-Mode Li-Ion Battery Charger with Power Path Management and I2C Interface

-This library contain several function for BQ24160
+This library contains with several functions for BQ24160

   	void begin(void);//begin BQ24160

 	void resetWD(void);//reset watch dog timer